 Lab grown diamond rough on the left, naturally extracted diamond crystal on the right

 There are for now, also two different methods for lab producing diamonds: High pressure, high temperature (HPHT) method and the chemical vapor deposition (CVD) method.
-I'll go more into the methodology and the environmental impact on manufacturing LBG vs Natural Diamonds in another journal entry (there is a lot and sustainability is high on the priority list of areas to study and practice), but for now, I want to focus on purchasing diamonds as an investment.
+I'll go more into the methodology and the environmental impact on manufacturing LBG vs Natural Diamonds in another journal entry (there is a lot and sustainability is high on the priority list of areas to study and practice), but for now, I want to focus on purchasing diamonds as an investment in your collection.